Egypt Honeymoon Packages

 Dress code

-Mosques and Coptic churches require shoulders and knees to be covered — a light scarf worn on the shoulder handles both.
-The Giza Plateau and most temple sites have no formal dress requirement, but the sun is direct, and shade is minimal; a hat and long sleeves are practical.
-One smart-casual outfit covers nicer restaurants and a Nile dinner cruise if you add one.
+Mosques and Coptic churches require covered shoulders and knees — a light scarf handles both.
+The Giza Plateau and temple sites have no formal dress requirement, but direct sun and minimal shade make a hat and long sleeves practical rather than optional.

 Visa